Nations League on Sky: England face Iceland, Portugal sweat on Cristiano Ronaldo

 You will be able to watch all 162 Nations League matches live on Sky Sports - plus the semi-finals, third-place play-off and final.
 Games will be shown across our main channels and via the red button.

-Comig up, Wales vs Bulgaria and Republic of Ireland vs Finland on Monday will be shown on both Sky Sports Main Event and Sky Sports Football.
+Coming up, Wales vs Bulgaria and Republic of Ireland vs Finland on Sunday will be shown on both Sky Sports Main Event and Sky Sports Football.

 For a full rundown of Nations League fixtures and where to watch them on Sky Sports head to our fixture page.